Additional Links: Stamp Campaign | Portfolio | Spotlight | Lathrop House B&B | Natzweiler-Struthof Site

 An exhibit of photographs with embedded text.
 Challenges the acceptance of the photographic image as truth.

-Shown at the Pacific Grove Arts Center in 1988.
+First shown at the Pacific Grove Arts Center in 1988.

 The Natzweiler-Struthof